mongodb/docs-realm/docs-release-notes.md

 # June 8, 2023

-## React Native SDK
+## Flutter SDK

+- Realm Database
-- Remove 'Overview' headings from documentation pages for the SDK
+  - Model Data/Data Types: Add documentation for `Decimal128` type
+  - React to Changes: Add information about `isCleared` property for the query change listener

 ## Kotlin SDK

+- Realm Database
-- Data Types: Add `RealmDictionary` to list of supported data types
+  - Model Data/Data Types: Add `RealmDictionary` to list of supported data types
   - Serialization: Remove `ObjectId` serializer from the API

-## C++ SDK

--  Update Alpha naming to Beta throughout the SDK

-## Flutter SDK

-- React to Changes: Add information about `isCleared` property for the query change listener
-- Data Types: Add documentation for `Decimal128` type

 ## .NET SDK

-- Update Async Guidance for `WriteAsync`
-  - Write Transactions: Update overview description of transactions
+- CRUD
   - Create: Add methods of creating a new Realm object in a `WriteAsync` transaction
-  - Threading: Added details of the benefits of `WriteAsync` for threading
+  - Threading: Add details of the benefits of `WriteAsync` for threading
+  - Transactions: Update overview description of transactions

+## React Native SDK

+- Remove 'Overview' headings from documentation pages for the SDK

 # June 2, 2023